Rhythm

 Sentinel adds Apple Watch support for rough nights.

-It looks for nighttime disturbance patterns using heart rate, HRV, and motion, then leaves something reviewable in the morning when the signal is strong enough.
+It looks for nighttime disturbance patterns using heart rate, HRV, and motion, then saves the event for morning review when the read is clear enough.

-When those signals line up, it can respond with gentle haptics during the night and leave that context inside Aftercurrent for the morning.
+When those signals line up, it can respond with gentle haptics during the night and keep that event inside Aftercurrent for the morning.

 Read the Sentinel method page